sandeep2995/postgres/README.md

 # postgres
-Includes my systematic practice of whole Postgres Concepts
+Includes my systematic practice of whole Postgres Concepts (in accordance with Udemy Course)

+# Notations
+- All keywords are upper case (eg. SELECT, FROM, WHERE).